 Crystal Springs: Cedar Mountain is Calling

-I love the Crystal Springs hike because it is peaceful, somewhat isolated and safe for children and leashed pets (I'll let you decide whether or not to leash your children).
+Though there are other great Southern Utah hikes, I love the Crystal Springs hike.
+I love it because it is peaceful, somewhat isolated and safe for children and leashed pets (I'll let you decide whether or not to leash your children).
 The trail is located in the Dixie National Forest.
 Hikers and horseback riders are welcome there.
 Motorized vehicles are not.
 Cedar Mountain is a wonderland of Mother Nature's gifts.

 |Photo courtesy Your Content Queen, Copyright 2019,

 all rights reserved.

 Cedar Mountain trails lead Cedar City home owners and visitors from all over the world into the depths of the lush mountain environment.
 Red rocks contrast with the deep greens of trees and the brilliant yellows, purples, blues, whites and a myriad of other colored wildflowers in late summer.

 Hikers of All Levels Enjoy Crystal Springs

 A hike to the spring and back is about 1.5 miles.
 The spring is subtle and marshy; it's the journey there that's spectacular.
 If you were to take the kids and hike to the spring and back, you could call it a great day!
 You are likely to experience wildlife, too many plant species to count and the serene spirit of this hallowed place.
 But, if you are a real go getter, you can access Potato Hollow and Rattlesnake (both extensive trails) through the Ashdown Gorge Wilderness.

 Getting to the Trailhead is Easy